God and Community Organizing

 - Published: October 2020

-From his study Lee explores the political and moral implications in light of the current struggle against the neoliberal corporate oligarchy.
-By demonstrating how covenantal organizing presents a more coherent and plausible social philosophy, an effective method in organizing a globalizing society is offered as an alternative to liberal democracy, postmodernism, identity politics, and communitarianism.
+Finally, Lee explores the political and moral meanings and implications of his study for the current struggle against the neoliberal corporate oligarchy by presenting covenantal organizing as an alternative political philosophy and practice to secular liberal philosophy, postmodernism, identity politics, and communitarianism.

 Foreword by Larry Rasmussen